catherinekennedy/catherine_WD_express.js/catherine_WebDevelopment.md

 <br><hr><br><br>
 # WHAT IS CORE MODULE?
-<p> Core module operate at lower level.
+ Core module operate at lower level.
 They are inbuilt with node.js .
-So, there is no need to install separately like we do to install nodemon and request in NPM </p><br>
+So, there is no need to install separately like we do to install nodemon and request in NPM <br>
+ [click me](https://nodejs.org/api/modules.html#modules_core_modules) to know more about node core modules

 ### Some of the core modules in node.js are,<br>